JakubJanowski/hpmor/README.md

 - `latexmk -xelatex`: Build all PDFs.
 (If in doubt, just run this command and do something else for twenty minutes!).
 - `latexmk -xelatex hpmor`: Build the one-volume PDF `hpmor.pdf`.
-- `latexmk -xelatex hpmor-ebook`: Build the ebook PDF `hpmor-ebook.pdf`.
+- `latexmk -xelatex hpmor-ebook`: Build the e-book PDF `hpmor-ebook.pdf`.
 - `latexmk -xelatex hpmor-N`: Build one of the six individual volumes `hpmor-1.pdf` to `hpmor-6.pdf`.
 - `latexmk -xelatex layout/hpmor-dust-jacket-N`: produce the dust jacket for Volume N, `hpmor-dust-jacket-N.pdf`.
 Note that this requires the corresponding volume, `hpmor-N.pdf`, to have been built first.
 - `latexmk -c`: Remove files produced by building (except PDFs).